Ring home security cameras review

 How does the Indoor Camera 2nd Gen compare?

-Indoor camera nameResolutionDIY/Professional installationVideo storage optionsSubscription?Price
+Indoor camera nameResolutionDIY/Professional installationVideo storage optionsPrice

-Ring Indoor Camera 2nd Gen1080p HDRDIYStorage only available with Ring ProtectOptional Ring Protect subscription for extra features£49.99
+Ring Indoor Camera 2nd Gen1080pDIYStorage only available with Ring Protect£39.99

-Pros Privacy shield cuts audio and visual feed instantly Compact design Affordable
+Privacy shield cuts audio and visual feed instantly Compact design Affordable

-Cons Many features unavailable without Ring Protect, including video storage No support for Google Assistant
+Many features unavailable without Ring Protect, including video storage No support for Google Assistant

 Verdict

-Although Ring’s second generation Indoor Camera comes with an affordable price point, as with other products, a Ring Protect subscription is required to access features that many competitors include for free, such as video storage and playback options.
+Although Ring’s second generation Indoor Camera comes with an affordable price point, as with other products, a Ring Protect subscription is required to access features that some competitors include for free, such as video storage and playback options.

 However, this model ticks the box if you’re looking for a basic, simple-to-install, and easy-to-use indoor security camera.

-Spotlight Cam Pro Plug-in
+Spotlight Cam Pro Plug-In

 The spotlight camera from Ring can be purchased individually, or in packs of up to 4, so the entire exterior of a home is secured.
 (Ring)

-• Price: £149.99
+• Price: £169.99

 • Type: Outdoor